SchulzLab/AtlasLens/README.md

-# AtlasLens: etadata-centric exploration and analysis of single-cell atlases
+# AtlasLens: metadata-centric exploration and analysis of single-cell atlases

 **The source  code behind the Shiny application for reproducible exploration of single-cell RNA-seq atlases.**